Matching/Cost-share

 There are two kinds of matching/cost-share: cash and third-party in-kind.

-1. Cash: includes cash spent for project-related costs.
+- Cash: includes cash spent for project-related costs.
 The allowable cash match must include costs that are necessary, reasonable, and allowable under the federal program.

-2. Third Party In-Kind: this includes, but is not limited to, the valuation of non-cash contributions provided by a third party.
+Matching and cost share funds have the same restrictions as federal funds.
+These funds must follow the same allowable and unallowable guidelines in their federal award.
+If, for example, a conference is unallowable under the grant award that has matching requirements, then grantees would not be able to use the matching funds instead.
+The expense must be allowable with federal funds for it to be allowable with matching or cost share funds. - Third Party In-Kind: this includes, but is not limited to, the valuation of non-cash contributions provided by a third party.
 An in-kind match may be in the form of services, supplies, real property (excluding land donations or purchases), and equipment.
 The value of the service may be used for the matching requirements, if the services are necessary, reasonable, and allowable under that federal program.
 Grantees are allowed to use unrecovered indirect costs for matching or cost sharing requirements; however, this requires prior approval of the federal awarding agency.

 For third-party in-kind matching—such as supplies, equipment, or space—the value must not exceed the fair market value at the time of the donation.